StevePro7/CandyKidSMS_New2/README.md

 ###### CHEATS
 Press button 2 five times on Title screen and you'll be invincible each game this is actioned.
 <br />
-Press and hold button 2 during game play to action Game Over and forcefully quit out of game.
+Press and hold button 2 during game play to action Game Over and force quit out of game.
 <br />
 Press and hold button 2 on Splash screen to reset High score and all options previously saved.